Fearful/mini-blog-passport/README.md

-mini-blog-passport
+Mini-blog-passport
 ==================

+This code is the integration of PassportJS to the mini-blog-mean, our application.
+The objective is to introduce an authenticated login so that each user can only see their information.

+#### User credentials to test this project:
+**user:** admin
+**pass:** admin

-To run this example:
+#### To run this example:
 1. `npm install`
-2. `npm install underscore`
-3. `npm install mongoose`
-4. `npm install passport`
-5. `node web-server.js`
+2. `node web-server.js`

+For further details please take a look at this [video](http://screencast.com/t/Vig7YLOd).